YechanOh/sns-clone-2021/README.md

 # SNS Clone 2021

-CSS got so much better!
+SNS KAKAO clone - USE HTML and CSS